top of page

 The Massachusetts Sheriffs’ Association represents the collective voice of all Massachusetts Sheriffs.
 One of its primary responsibilities is to advance legislative initiatives that address the care and custody needs of incarcerated individuals while ensuring health and safety.
 The MSA monitors all legislation both on the state and federal level that impacts our criminal justice system.
 We work with legislators, advocates, and public health and safety officials to develop policies and practices that best reflects the unique needs of the Sheriff's Offices.

-Support of An Act to Increase Access to Disposable Menstrual Products in Prisons, Homeless Shelters and Schools HB 534/SB 2491
+MSA Letter of Support_ An Act to Increase Access to Disposable Menstrual Products

 Special Commission on Correction Funding (101 Commission)